Nagra: Hi-fi

 In 1997, Nagra launched the PL-P, a vacuum tube phono preamplifier, beginning a range of high-end audio equipment.
 The range is intended for audiophile consumers as opposed to exclusively the professional equipment manufactured hitherto.
 Since then, the range has grown steadily and have added tubes and mosfet amplifiers, CD players, other pre-amps and DACs.

-Now divided into 2 Classic and HD lines, Nagra's products are acclaimed by many journalists as being among the world's best sound reproduction electronics.
+Appearances in Films

+Nagra audio recorders have made appearances in numerous films, including: